 Progressive cities and many urban centers around the world are now installing large-scale in-vessel composting systems as part of their total MSW management.
 Large scale in-vessel composting, which makes high quality compost through the use of enclosed “reactors” that closely monitor temperature and oxygen levels throughout the biodegradation of organic materials, is popular.
 In-vessel composting […]

 Autoclaving is defined as a form of Mechanical Heat Treatment (MHT) which takes place as a batch process and comprises steam processing of residual MSW, in a vessel under the action of pressure.
 This is contrasted with other MHT waste treatment technologies which are continuous and don’t involve pressurization.
-Autoclave and Steam Plant – Estech […]
+Autoclaves have for long been used […]